 - Increased cooling times: When your heat pump leaks refrigerant, it needs to work more to maintain the same temperatures.
 That implies the heat pump will take longer to chill your home.
 The air from your vents should be as frigid as the temperature you set on your thermostat.
 If the air isn’t as cold as it should be, this might be another indication of a refrigerant leak.

 - Increased humidity: It only takes around 10 minutes for a well-running heat pump to cleanse your home of excess humidity.
 If this isn’t happening, it might mean your heat pump isn’t operating correctly.

 - Cycling for short distances: If your heat pump cycles more frequently than usual, this might be a warning indicator.
 Your HVAC system operates on a closed-loop refrigerant cycle that heats and cools the air.
 That loop does not work correctly when there is a refrigerant leak, and it does not have enough pressure to adequately cool or heat the air.
 When this occurs, the HVAC unit is forced to work harder with less refrigerant than usual.
 This might cause your heat pump to cycle too quickly.

 If you notice any of the above signs, it’s recommended to immediately call one of our HVAC professionals to get your HVAC system repaired before it leads to severe damage.
-You can also schedule a heat pump or furnace tune-up with us in Folsom, CA, to experience better performance of your HVAC unit.
+You can also schedule a heat pump or furnace tune-up in Folsom, CA, with us to experience better performance of your HVAC unit.

 Essential Air For The Best HVAC Service